Proxtx/crontab_status/README.md

 - 2. run `trunk build --release`
 - 3. cd into the "../server" directory
 - 4. copy "config.toml.example" to "config.toml"
 - 5. edit "config.toml".
 To create new jobs copy the first line below the job section and edit it's name (id) and optionally provide a webhook that is to be called, when the job failed.
-Note that the contab times currently don't support ranges
+Note that the contab times currently don't support ranges.
+Crontab times are checked against utc
 - 6. run `cargo run --release`

 3. On the client